whosonfirst/go-whosonfirst-api/README.md

 Usage of ./bin/wof-api:
   -async
     	Process API results asynchronously.
 If true then any errors processing a response are reported by will not stop execution.
+  -csv
+    	Transform API results to source CSV for each API result.
+  -csv-output string
+    	The path to a file where CSV output should be written.
+Output is written to STDOUT if empty.
   -endpoint string
     	Define a custom endpoint for the Who's On First API.
+  -filelist
+    	Transform API results to a WOF "file list".
+  -filelist-output string
+    	The path to a file where WOF "file list"  output should be written.
+Output is written to STDOUT if empty.
+  -filelist-prefix string
+    	Prepend each WOF "file list" result with this prefix.
   -geojson
+    	Transform API results to source GeoJSON for each API result, collating everything in to a single GeoJSON Feature Collection.
+  -geojson-ls
-    	Transform API results to source GeoJSON for each Who's On First place.
+    	Transform API results to line-separated source GeoJSON for each API result, with one GeoJSON Feature per line.
+  -geojson-ls-output string
+    	The path to a file where line-separated GeoJSON output should be written.
+Output is written to STDOUT if empty.
-  -output string
+  -geojson-output string
-    	The path to a file where output should be written.
+    	The path to a file where GeoJSON output should be written.
+Output is written to STDOUT if empty.
   -paginated
     	Automatically paginate API results.
   -param value
     	One or more Who's On First API query=value parameters.
+  -pretty
+    	Pretty-print JSON results.
   -raw
     	Dump raw Who's On First API responses.
   -stdout